 - 1. Spend your free time outside. - 2.
 Learn about the plants and animals in your area. - 3.
-Visit national and state parks and other public lands. - 4.
+Visit national and state parks. - 4.
 Get involved with local organizations and community projects. - 5.
 Share your knowledge and resources with others.

-When I return home I will...
+🛡 When I return home I will 🏓